Free Solar Panels and Solar Buyback

 If you are unsure who owns the solar panels on your home, you can contact energy regulator Ofgem’s Feed-In Tariff Register Team at FITRegister@Ofgem.gov.uk.
 You’ll need to submit a subject access request and prove that you’re the homeowner (for example by providing the contract for purchase of the property).

 Ofgem will only be able to confirm the owner of the solar panels if they are registered with the FIT scheme.
-Find out more about the Feed-In Tariff for solar panels.
+The scheme is now closed to new applicants but you can find out more about the Feed-In Tariff for solar panels.

 FIT is paid for by you – all electricity customers pay a small levy on their bill to fund the scheme.
 In 2016/17, more than £1.25bn was paid out.
 Rent-a-roof schemes mean that 'free solar' companies pocketed a chunk of that cash.